Leaflet/Leaflet.markercluster/README.md

 * **maxClusterRadius**: The maximum radius that a cluster will cover from the central marker (in pixels).
 Default 80.
 Decreasing will make more smaller clusters.
 * **polygonOptions**: Options to pass when creating the L.Polygon to show the bounds of a cluster
 * **singleMarkerMode**: If set to true, overrides the icon for all added markers to make them appear as a 1 size cluster
-* **skipDuplicateAddTesting**: By default we check if a marker already exists in the cluster when addLayer is called.
-To disable this behaviour set this to true.
-You must only do this if you know you will not try add markers that are already in the cluster.
-Provides a slight performance boost to addLayer when called after the MarkerClusterGroup is on the map.

 ## Events
 If you register for click, mouseover, etc events just related to Markers in the cluster.